Are you being treated for hypothyroidism, but you still have symptoms?

 Try this at home.
 Take your temperature each morning for a few days.
 If your basal body temperature is consistently below 97.8, it is highly indicative that you may suffer from hypothyroidism.

 If you’re frustrated that you’re not feeling better, know that you are not alone.
 This is a roadblock that many hypothyroid people are running into with their doctors today, even with all the information available about properly diagnosing and treating hypothyroidism.
 At Hotze Health & Wellness Center, we see patients all the time who come in not feeling well on synthetic thyroid.
-By switching them to desiccated thyroid, they finally get relief of their symptoms and get their health back on track
+By switching them to compounded T3/T4, they finally get relief of their symptoms and get their health back on track